zivmax/cs132-elevator/doc/validation_doc/validation_doc.md

 ### UPPAAL model checking
 - The model checking section will focus on the three major risks presented in the FTA plot

-#### 1. Single Passenger

-- This section will introduce a UPPAAL model which simulates the state machine in the situation of one passenger and one elevator.
-All the above risks will be tested by its corresponding query.
+- This section will introduce a UPPAAL model which simulates the state machine in different situations.
+- The model presented will go through some abstraction compare to the actual code implementation (i.e. specific diapatching Algorithm etc. are omitted)
+- All the above risks will be tested by its corresponding query.
 The detailed model will be demonstrated below:

+#### 1. Single Passenger - Single Elevator

 - Global Statements: